ICE9-Robotics/ice9_ugi_basestation/README.md

 1. Improve the network speed by moving the robot and/or the basestation to a location with better network signal.
 2. If network speed does not improve, from the launcher UI, uncheck `Show Camera View`, click `Save as Defaults`, restart Mapviz.
 3. If the aboves do not solve the problem, uncheck `Show SLAM Map` as well and save as defaults, then restart Mapviz.

+### Lidar scan are not showing on the map, [move_base] server not connected
+Check if the front of the Lidar.
+If the LED is red, it means the Lidar is not properly connected.
+Unplug and replug in the USB cable for the Lidar.
+The LED light should start to blink in yellow.
+It takes 1 to 2 minutes for the LED to turn to either red or green.
+If it is still red, repeat the process until it blinks green.